Decide to buy a yacht is an important decision and can be a complicated process for the uninitiated!

 Here are a few questions to ask yourself before you take further steps.

-Are more a Motoryacht type?
-Sport fisherman like a Bertram or a day trip and like the sensations of speed, more of a speed boat like a Pershing, classy Riva style ?
+If you’re more interested in motor yachts, perhaps a sport fisherman like a Bertram or a day trip with the thrill of speed, a speed boat like a Pershing or a classy Riva style would suit your preferences.

-The Broker’s word: For a round-the-world trip with your family, plan for plane tickets to visit your relatives regularly, accommodation, health insurance and some optional equipments to increase the autonomy of your boat…
+The Broker’s recommendation is that for a round-the-world trip with your family, it is advisable to also budget for plane tickets to visit relatives, accommodation, health insurance, and optional equipment that enhances the autonomy of your boat.

 Read also : How much does it cost to own a yacht